 Preparations to build a world-scale 600,000 metric ton acetic acid plant in China begin.
-An agreement with China National Tobacco Corporation to double capacities of three acetate tow joint ventures are announced.
-Groundbreaking with Asian partners for new 60,000 metric ton polyacetal plant in China.
+Celanese announces an agreement with China National Tobacco Corporation to double capacities of three acetate tow joint ventures.
+Groundbreaking begins with Asian partners for new 60,000 metric ton polyacetal plant in China.

-In December Blackstone Capital Partners announces intention to launch a voluntary public offer to acquire all of the outstanding shares of Celanese AG.
+December: Blackstone Capital Partners announces intention to launch a voluntary public offer to acquire all of the outstanding shares of Celanese AG.

 Celanese acquires of European emulsions and global emulsion powders business from Clariant AG.
 There is a divestiture of Trespaphan oriented polyproplyene film business.